asmaloney/GDExtensionTemplate/README.md

 This project is meant as a starting point for creating new C++/CMake-based Godot 4 extensions.
 The goal is to lower the barrier to entry to building a GDExtension using CMake.
 It is currently set up to work with **Godot 4.0 beta 9**.

-Since the majority of C++ open source projects use CMake, I wanted to offer an alternative to the _scons_ system for building Godot extensions (if you use scons, check out Nathan Franke's [gdextension](https://github.com/nathanfranke/gdextension) template).
+Since the majority of C++ open source projects use CMake, I wanted to offer an alternative to the _scons_ system for building Godot extensions (if you use _scons_, check out Nathan Franke's [gdextension](https://github.com/nathanfranke/gdextension) template or Patrick's [GDExtensionSummator](https://github.com/paddy-exe/GDExtensionSummator) template).

 > **Note:** This project is not meant to be a dependency.
 It is intended to be copied (not forked) and made into your own project.
 Git itself doesn't provide a nice way to do this (as far as I can tell), but GitHub provides a **Use this template** button (beside where you clone a repo).
 This will [create a copy for you](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) without all the history.